paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 (1) Functions performed by civilian personnel should not be performed by military personnel except—

-  (A) if the Secretary of the military department concerned determines in writing based on mission requirements that the performance of such functions by military personnel, including a permanent conversion of such functions to performance by military personnel, is cost-effective or required by a mission; or
+  (A) if the Secretary of the military department concerned determines in writing based on mission requirements that the performance of such functions by military personnelis cost-effective, taking into account the fully-burdened costs of the civilian, military, and contractor workforces, including the impact of the performance of such functions on military career progression or when required by military necessity; or

   (B) if the performance of such functions by military personnel is required to address critical staffing needs resulting from a reduction in personnel or budgetary resources by reason of an Act of Congress, in which case such functions may not be performed by military personnel for a period in excess of one year.